 This shows the proportion of males to females in each pay quartile in the Company.
 All relevant employees are ranked from the lowest rate of pay to the highest, then the list is split into four equal sections and the percentage of male and female employees in each quartile is calculated.
 Positive progress has been made in moving females from the lower and lower middle ranges into the upper middle range.

-The lower paid quartile has traditionally been populated by women, although this is still the case the proportion has declined.
-In each of these quartiles the percentage of females has reduced, but increasing in the upper middle
+The lower paid quartile has traditionally been populated by women, although this is still the case but is increasing in the upper quartiles.

 Lower paid quartile

 Lower middle paid quartile

 Upper middle paid quartile

 Upper paid quartile